 Colt principally concentrated his efforts in the UK, his time almost equally divided between new commissions and revising existing, but rather ordinary golfing layouts.
 By the time he had finished, he had left his mark in part or in whole on some 300 of Britain's most cherished courses.
 At the seaside in addition to Rye, he gave us Royal Lytham & St Annes, Royal Portrush, Co Sligo and much of the character and current layout of the Honourable Company's pride & joy at Muirfield.
 Inland we have those jewels of the Surrey & Berkshire sand belt: the New Course at Sunningdale, Swinley Forest and Wentworth, plus many others throughout the Home Counties, such as Stoke Poges, Denham, Beaconsfield and Camberley Heath.
 He also left his mark on the Continent with those gems at St Germain, just outside Paris, Pedrena in Northern Spain and Kennemar in Holland.

 As his renown grew, so he was asked to travel to many parts of the world, but usually chose to send his able lieutenants.
 Hugh Alison would work extensively in North America, but is perhaps best known for laying out the first courses in Japan.
 J.S.F.
 Morrison would carry the company's banner into Continental Europe.
 And when a call came for some help way down in Australia in the mid 1920s, he sent his newest associate, Alister Mackenzie.
 Mackenzie built his reputation in the sandy wastes to the south of Melbourne, and went on to glory at Cypress Point in California, and finally Augusta with the great Bobby Jones.

-A complete list can been seen on the Colt Association website.
 It is of interest that The Open Championship has been played on a Colt designed or remodelled course no less than 47 times since 1910.